Capital One: Expansion into retail banking (2005–present)

-In February 2014, Capital One became a 25% owner in ClearXchange, a Peer-to-peer transaction money transfer service designed to make electronic funds transfers to customers within the same bank and other financial institutions via mobile phone number or email address.
+In February 2014, Capital One became a 25 percent owner in ClearXchange, a Peer-to-peer transaction money transfer service designed to make electronic funds transfers to customers within the same bank and other financial institutions via mobile phone number or email address.
 ClearXchange was sold to Early Warning in 2016.

+In October 2014, Capital One acquired Adaptive Path, a San Francisco-based user experience and digital design consultancy.

 In January 2015, Capital One acquired Level Money, a budgeting app for consumers.

 In 2015, Capital One closed several branch locations to leave 174 operating branches in the D.C. metro area.

 In July 2015, the company acquired Monsoon, a design studio, development shop, marketing house and strategic consultancy.

 In 2015, Capital One acquired General Electric's Healthcare Financial Services unit, which included $8.5 billion in loans made to businesses in the healthcare industry, for $9 billion.

 In October 2016, Capital One acquired Paribus, a price tracking service, for an undisclosed amount.

 In July 2019, Capital One signed a deal with Walmart to handle Walmart's private label and co-branded credit card programs that was previously serviced by Synchrony Financial.
+Walmart terminated the deal in April 2024 after customer service failures by Capital One.

 In November 2021, the company introduced Venture X, a travel rewards credit card, with a $395 annual fee.

 Exit from mortgage banking (2006–2007 and 2011–2017)

+In December 2006, Capital One acquired its GreenPoint Mortgage unit when the company paid $13.2 billion for North Fork Bancorp Inc. During the subprime mortgage crisis, Capital One closed its mortgage platform, GreenPoint Mortgage, due in part to investor pressures, cutting 1,900 jobs and costing the company $860 million in charges.
+The U.S. Securities and Exchange Commission criticized Capital One's conduct during the crisis, claiming that they understated auto loan losses during the 2008 financial crisis.
+In 2013, Capital One paid $3.5 million to settle the case, but was not required to directly address the allegations of wrongdoing.
+In 2008, Capital One received an investment of $3.56 billion from the United States Treasury as a result of the Troubled Asset Relief Program.
+On June 17, 2009, Capital One completed the repurchase of the stock the company issued to the U.S. Treasury paying a total of $3.67 billion, resulting in a profit of over $100 million to the U.S. Treasury.